21 Nov 2018 Martin Banov

 An installation tutorial for setting up an ICT is available here.

 Other Libraries and Tools

-- PyOTA, the official Python library for the IOTA core, implementing both the official API, as well as more recently proposed functionalities (such as signing, bundles, utilities and conversion).
+- PyOTA, the official Python library for the IOTA core, implements both the official API, as well as more recently proposed functionalities (such as signing, bundles, utilities, and conversion).

 - A command-line interface app that acts as an IOTA wallet and node management tool.